Bringing birds to the UK: Guidelines for bird travel

 • You will need a Pet Bird Import Licence.

 • If the bird is covered by CITES, you will need CITES import & export permits.
-Apply through Animal Health Bristol for the UK import permit The CITES export permit will need to be applied for from the authorities in the originating country.
-For more information on CITES please visit the website. https://cites.org/eng
+Apply through Animal Health Bristol for the UK import permit.
+You must obtain the CITES export permit from the authorities in the originating country.
+Please visit the CITES website for more information.

 • We need all copies of all of the above two working days prior to the import.
 Please let us know the flight details as soon as possible.

 • Clearance charges are not prepaid at the airport of origin but paid on collection from Heathrow.
-Please contact us on enq@jcslivestock.com for further details on charges.
+Please contact our pet shipping service for further details on charges.

-Our staff are happy to help if you have any questions regarding the above.
-Pet shipping can be a stressful process, so let us help to make it as stress-free as possible!
+Our bird transport team is happy to help if you have any questions regarding the above.
+Bird travel can be a stressful process, so let us help to make it as stress-free as possible!

 What is CITES?